Residence Permits and Visas

 1. Begin your residence permit application as soon as you are offered a study place!

-There is often a rush and delays at the Finnish Immigration Services in applications for residence permits for studying during spring and summer, so please begin your application process as soon as you are offered a study place!
+During the spring and summer the Finnish Immigration Services are typically very busy and there may be delays in processing applications for residence permits for studying, so please begin your application process as soon as you are offered a study place!

 2. Have the required attachments ready